If you reached this page first and would like to read Brain Fog - Part 1, click here.

 Treating this symptom, usually means determining if there is some underlying cause, such as hypothyroidism.
 In that case, thyroid hormone replacement therapy can be used to correct the problem.

-Whatever the cause, treating the illness or injuries that caused brain fog in the first place, may help to clear it up.
+Whatever the cause, treating the illness or injuries that caused this cognitive disfunction in the first place, may help to clear it up.
 Counseling or meditation may be the answer.
 You may even find relief just by getting a little more rest, eating a better, more healthy diet, and adding exercise to your daily schedule.

-As someone with MS, brain fog can of course be neurological in origin.
+As someone with MS, this can, of course, be neurological in origin.
 What do you do then?
 If it's an exacerbation or relapse, do you just "ride it out?"
 I suppose that depends on how much it bothers you.

 If you feel that this symptom is leading you down the road to depression, talk to your doctor.
 Don't get so discouraged that you think you can't handle it anymore.
 There is always something that can be done.